 Hydroponics vs Aquaponics

 The terms hydroponics and aquaponics are often thrown around together, despite the fact that while they are indeed similar in certain aspects, they are also quite different growing methods.
-Each technique involving slightly different concepts.
+Each technique involves slightly different concepts.

 The most dramatic difference between the two is that aquaponics involves fish that create nutrients for the system.
 Otherwise, the two are almost identical in fashion.